How-to

 Pausing alert emails

-If you're in the middle of a known incident and don't want more notification emails, use Settings → Pause alert emails.
-The detector keeps firing and building an audit trail; webhooks still fire (so external integrations keep working); you just stop getting emails.
+If you're in the middle of a known incident and don't want more notifications, use Settings → Pause alert emails.
+Detectors keep firing and building an audit trail; webhooks still fire (so on-call integrations keep working); email, Teams, and Slack messages stop until you resume.
+See Pausing Alert Emails.